-- Made or received pursuant to law or ordinance; or - In connection with the transaction of official gov't business. - Ooes not include the actual device or equipment. - Includes draft records. - Public Record" determined by substance of the record.
+- Made or received pursuant to law or ordinance; or - Made in connection with the transaction of official gov't business. - Ooes not include the actual device or equipment. - Orafts can be public records. - Public Record" determined by substance of the record.